AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 ```
 - Run the C# code
 - Run the stored procedure [telemetry].[AutomatedTestStatistics_ALL] to see the telemetry of your runs
-- Open the Power BI report (refresh the data) and explore the data (PowerBI coming soon)
+- Open the Power BI report (refresh the data) and explore the data
 - Pause the database